wzhu8041/news-article-summarizer/README.md

 - Some publishers block scraping, require JavaScript rendering, or are behind paywalls.
 - Generated summaries can be incomplete or occasionally incorrect—treat them as a reading aid, not ground truth.
 - Scraping using newspaper3k doesn't always grab the correct text from the article.
+- If running in Colab, Colab’s filesystem (/content) is temporary.
+When the runtime disconnects/restarts, your files can disappear.

 ---